ietf-wg-nmop/draft-ietf-nmop-terminology/draft-davis-nmop-incident-terminology.md

                                           |
                                    External System
 ~~~~
-{: #figure-1 title="Relationship Between Elements of a System” artwork-align="center"}
+{: #figure-1 title="Relationship Between Elements of a System" artwork-align="center"}

    The Value of a Characteristic of a Resource is expected to change